Seeking Advice on Effective Waste Management Systems for Cement Plants: How Do You Handle Bio and Non-Biodegradable Waste?

 Dear sir,

-please reply as soon as possible.
+Please reply as soon as possible.

 9994559613

-GLOBAL ARCHITECT & ENGINEERING PVT LTD,
+GLOBAL ARCHITECT & ENGINEERING PVT LTD

 johnk4007

-I'm from a different country so the regulations whilst similar are likely to be different.
-That said perhaps the following considerations may be of interest.
-In managing Environmental Activity.
-An Environmental Strategy, Environmental Policy (may co exist with safety), Procedures.
-Procedures could embrace relaytive legislation, risk management, environmental licence, environmental incident reporting.
+An Environmental Strategy, Environmental Policy (may coexist with safety), and Procedures.
+Procedures could embrace relative legislation, risk management, environmental license, and environmental incident reporting.
 The risk management activity should embrace "Aspects" and the associated "Impacts" of those activities on the environment or compliance with regulations.

-Sustainabilty and life cycle strategies may also impact the above plans.
+Sustainability and life cycle strategies may also impact the above plans.

-I've attached an Environmental Compliance Audit Tool that may be adaptable and a short summary document outlining the environmental Laws and Regulations, United States
+I've attached an Environmental Compliance Audit Tool that may be adaptable and a short summary document outlining the environmental Laws and Regulations, United States.

 Good luck with your work.
-John

 2 Attachment(s) [Login To View]